arapulido/katacoda-scenarios/progressive/step8.md

 ![Screenshot of new logo](./assets/storedog_logo.png)

-Let's navigate to the [Frontend Service Overview page](https://app.datadoghq.com/apm/service/store-frontend) in Datadog.
+Let's navigate to the [Frontend Service Overview page](https://app.datadoghq.com/apm/service/store-frontend/) in Datadog.
 Datadog is now tracking two different versions of the `store-frontend` service:

 ![Screenshot of frontend service overview page with two versions](./assets/frontend_service_page_v2.png)

-Click on the `2.0` row and you will get a comparison between the two versions:
+Click on the `2.0` row under "Deployments" and you will get a comparison between the two versions:

 ![Screenshot of frontend service comparison between version 1.0 and version 2.0](./assets/frontend_service_comparison.png)